-1946: Rivers and Harbors Act of 1946 authorized the development of the Arkansas River and its tributaries for navigation.

-1952: Construction on the MKARNS began.

-1970: MKARNS opened for commercial navigation.

-1999: Arkansas River Navigation Study (ARNS) was initiated.

-2003: Initial Biological Assessment (BA) for MKARNS was drafted based on expected impacts of the different alternatives outlined in the Feasibility Study.

-2004: Energy and Water Development Act of 2004 authorized project depth of 12 feet.

-2005: USACE received USFWS's Biological Opinion (BO) that was drafted in response to the 2003 BA and 2005 EIS.

-2005: ARNS Feasibility Study and EIS were completed, and Record of Decision was signed for the proposed 12-foot channel.

-2020: WRDA 2020 provided funding to update models and designs and begin construction of the 12-foot channel.

-February 2, 2023: USACE staff met with USFWS to provide an introductory discussion of the proposed project, anticipated impacts, and changes to the project from the 2005 effort.

-March 14, 2023: USACE staff had a follow-up meeting with USFWS to discuss specifics of the updated listed species report and anticipate effects determinations to help in the preparation of this BA and upcoming BO.
+- 1946: Rivers and Harbors Act of 1946 authorized the development of the Arkansas River and its tributaries for navigation. - 1952: Construction on the MKARNS began. - 1999: Arkansas River Navigation Study (ARNS) was initiated. - 2003: Initial Biological Assessment (BA) for MKARNS was drafted based on expected impacts of the different alternatives outlined in the Feasibility Study. - 2004: Energy and Water Development Act of 2004 authorized project depth of 12 feet - 2005: ARNS Feasibility Study and EIS were completed, and Record of Decision was signed for the proposed 12-foot channel - 2005: USACE received USFWS's Biological Opinion (BO) that was drafted in response to the 2003 BA and 2005 EIS. - 2020: WRDA 2020 provided funding to update models and designs and begin construction of the 12-foot channel. - February 2, 2023: USACE staff met with USFWS to provide an introductory discussion of the proposed project, anticipated impacts, and changes to the project from the 2005 effort. - March 14, 2023: USACE staff had a follow-up meeting with USFWS to discuss specifics of the updated listed species report and anticipate effects determinations to help in the preparation of this BA and upcoming BO. - June 7, 2024: USFWS requested to change BA from a programmatic to a phased approach.